adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 With all that said, mixins can be very useful.
 We might, for example, want to apply *clearfix* rules across different elements and only within certain breakpoints.
 This is something that vanilla CSS can't do.

-So mixins are not *bad* as such, it's just that we should use them *judiciously*.
+As such, mixins are not *bad*, we should use them, but use them judiciously.

 ## What about performance?